Turbo87/seeyou-cub/README.md

 # seeyou-cub

 A Rust parser for the [SeeYou CUB binary file format](docs/CUB_file_format.md), which stores airspace data for flight navigation software.

 ## Features

-- Parse CUB files from any `Read + Seek` source
+- **Two-tier API**: High-level iterator for convenience, low-level functions for control
-- Lenient parsing with warning collection
+- **Lenient parsing**: Collects warnings instead of failing on spec violations
-- Lazy geometry parsing for memory efficiency
+- **Memory efficient**: Lazy parsing with no internal caching
-- Support for both little-endian and big-endian files
+- **UTF-8 with fallback**: Decodes strings as UTF-8 with Extended ASCII fallback
-- Optional `jiff` integration for date/time handling
+- **Coordinate conversion**: Automatic conversion from raw i16 offsets to lat/lon

 ## Usage